drashland/website-v2/docs/sinco/v3.x/2_tutorials/3_page/8_take_screenshots.md

    ```

 Here you are going to create your headless browser instance, and navigate to
-https://drash.land.
-Once the page has loaded, you will take a screenshot of the
+`https://drash.land`.
+Once the page has loaded, you will:

+- Take a screenshot of the whole page;
-whole page, take another screenshot with a custom filename and format, and take
+- Take a second screenshot with a custom filename and format; and
-a third screenshot with a custom selector.
+- Take a third screenshot with a custom selector.

 ## Verification